vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 reference to the Ayodhyāmāhātmya and the worship of Rāma according to

-the Agastyasam. hitā.
+the Agastyasaṁhitā.
 Pt.
 II Ayodhyāmāhātmya.
 Introduction, Edition, and

 AnnotatioṇPt.
 III Appendices, Concordances, Bibliography, Indexes, and